 1. Spreadsheets Are No Longer Cutting It

-Many SMEs start tracking customer interactions, sales, and leads using spreadsheets.
+Many small businesses start tracking customer interactions, sales, and leads using spreadsheets.
 While this may suffice initially, it quickly becomes cumbersome as the business grows.
 Manual entry, multiple versions, limited collaboration, and data inconsistencies are common pitfalls.
 If you find your team overwhelmed by spreadsheet chaos, it’s a clear sign you need a more robust CRM solution.

 2. Lost Leads and Opportunities